 Elder care is a pressing issue in communities around the globe today.
 From developed nations to those still struggling to secure the basic infrastructure needs of their citizens, the nature of social systems designed to care for aging populations is changing.
-And for population in rural India, this is no exception.
+And for the population in rural India, this is no exception.

+Meet Bhuri.
 Bhuri is 62 years old, and has lived all her life in rural India, raising six kids (3 boys and 3 girls), all of whom went on to either work as laborers in nearby villages or marry and move away.

 The result was a quick decline in the family’s financial health.
 With increased medical bills, and a growing need to provide her husband with full-time care, Bhuri was forced to choose between caring for her husband and finding work outside her home.
 Not able to leave her husband daily in his increasingly compromised state eventually led to a drop in their standard of living, putting them officially below the Indian poverty line and in need of government assistance.